TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-extensionoperationfailedformanageddisks.md

 ## We have identified that your backup operation was not completed because the VMSnapshot extension for managed disks failed
 <!--/issueDescription-->

-## **Recommended Document**
+## **Recommended Documents**

-To resolve the ExtensionOperationFailedForManagedDisks issue, please refer to the [troubleshooting guide]( https://aka.ms/extension-operation-failed) and then retry the operation
+To resolve the ExtensionOperationFailedForManagedDisks issue, please refer to the [troubleshooting guide](https://aka.ms/extension-operation-failed), then retry the operation.